gutierrezps/huaweicloud-lld-to-terraform/docs/LLD.md

   hyphens (-), and periods (.).
 - **Wave** - (required) Integer value, controls if the Terraform code for the ECS and associated EVSs will be generated or not.
-If the wave number is zero, negative or greater than the "ECS last wave" value set in the **metadata.xlsx** spreadsheet, the Terraform code will not be generated.
+If the wave number is zero, negative or greater than the "Resource last wave" value set in the **metadata.xlsx** spreadsheet, the Terraform code will not be generated.
 - **ECS Group** - (optional, resource name, force new) Name of the server group where the instance will be placed.
 A [server group][ecs-group] with